AndreasAugustin/actions-template-sync/README.md

 * refusing to allow a GitHub App to create or update workflow `.github/workflows/******.yml` without `workflows` permission

 This happens because the template repository is trying to overwrite some files inside `.github/workflows/`.
-Currently a github action can't overwrite these files.
+A GitHub action currently can't overwrite these files.
 To ignore those, simply create a file in the root directory named `.templatesyncignore` with the content `.github/workflows/`.

 * pull request create failed: GraphQL: GitHub Actions is not permitted to create or approve pull requests (createPullRequest)

-Open your project `Settings > Actions > General` and select the checkbox `Allow Github Actions to create and approve pull requests` under the `Workflow permissions` section.
+Open your project `Settings > Actions > General` and select the checkbox `Allow GitHub Actions to create and approve pull requests` under the `Workflow permissions` section.

 ## Release Updates

-* :warning: starting with version v1.0.0 the `upstream_branch` variable default ist not `main` anymore.
+* :warning: starting with version v1.0.0 the `upstream_branch` variable default is not `main` anymore.
 It is now set to the remote default branch.
 * starting with version v0.5.2-draft the `templateversionrc` file is not needed anymore.
 You can delete that file from the target repositories.

 ## Debug